Historical Research Partnerships Position Children’s for Excellence

 Beginning in 1956, Children’s Egleston Hospital, formerly known as Henrietta Egleston Hospital for Children, and Emory University first established a pediatric teaching relationship.
 It has developed to facilitate leading-edge pediatric research, training and innovation.
 Discoveries made in pediatrics and supported by Children’s at the Emory-Children’s Center and Health Sciences Research Building on Emory University’s campus are translated into lifesaving treatments at Children’s.

-Led by Lucky Jain, MD, MBA, Chief Academic Officer at Children’s and Chair of the Emory University Department of Pediatrics, several laboratories are pursuing basic, translational and clinical research with physician researchers and scientists employed by Children’s and Emory University.
+Led by Lucky Jain, MD, MBA, Pediatrician-in-Chief at Children’s and Chair of the Emory University Department of Pediatrics, several laboratories are pursuing basic, translational and clinical research with physician researchers and scientists employed by Children’s and Emory University.
 More than 380 researchers are applying their investigational treatments at Children’s while also holding academic appointments and teaching at Emory University.
 These physicians, scientists and researchers also train residents through the Children’s and Emory University Pediatric Residency Program.

 In addition, many clinical problems our physicians face may have a technological solution.
 Our academic partnership with Georgia Tech through the Children’s Healthcare of Atlanta Pediatric Technology Center brings our clinical experts together with Georgia Tech scientists and engineers to develop these solutions for the health and care of children.
 The center provides opportunities for interdisciplinary collaboration in pediatrics, creating breakthrough discoveries that often can only be found at the intersection of multiple disciplines.
 These collaborations bring advancements to the clinic and bedside, enhancing the lives of children, teens and young adults.